 Last week I travelled to Melbourne and properly met my editor and the other folks at Affirm Press, and I called into lots of good bookshops along the way.
 Special thanks to The Sun Bookshop in Yarraville, Neighbourhood Books in Northcote, Hill of Content on Bourke Street and Readings Carlton.
 It was also great to […]

 The bright mirror teal of my PopJewels Smithsonian earrings makes an excellent contrast to the brick-red linen dress I wore on Wednesday.
 They were a gift from a good friend which makes me love them even more.
 I made a commitment to buy when possible from smaller companies with an ethical focus, like OffOn Clothing […]

 I went to the Australia Day / Invasion Day protests in Perth city on Sunday 26th with Cassie.
 We made a note of our favourite signs (#TooStrongForYouKaren was a crowd pleaser).
 I made one referencing traditional tattoo flash with a treacherous handshake and replaced the ‘Trust No One’ text with ‘Sovereignty Was Never Ceded.’

 Kaya Bandang!
 (Hello everyone!)
 Illustrator Anne Barnetson and writer Cassie Lynch have brought best-loved picture books and Aboriginal languages together for this special series in honour of Children’s Book council of Australia’s Book Week 2019.
 Cassie is a descendent of the Noongar people and translated the titles of these famous picture books into the Noongar […]

-Sometimes a day will start with a couple of hours in court and then end behind the counter at my bookshop job.
-This requires a change in heel height and sensibility, if not the loudness of my pants.
-When I’m sketching in court, I usually sit with the media in their allotted rows and I […]
+Sometimes a day will start with a couple of hours sketching in court and end behind the counter at my bookshop job.
+This requires a change in heel height and sensibility (if not the loudness of my pants).
+When I’m in court, I usually sit with the journalists in the media section and a business […]